cqse/teamscale-jacoco-agent/README.md

 - We use [semantic versioning](http://semver.org)!
 - Create a git tag.
 - Build the fat jar: `gradlew clean shadow`.
 The jar will be under build/libs.
+- You may convert USAGE.md to a PDF with e.g. pandoc